 - Just because some Christians don’t practice what they preach doesn’t mean that Christianity stinks.
 Don’t make a short list of radical, stupid, and/or evil Christians and say “see, Christianity stinks.”
 This is the dumbest thing I ever heard.
 All doctors aren’t perfect, but we don’t give up on medicine do we?

 - Christianity isn’t some childish belief system you can outline on a 3″ x 5″ index card and then poke holes in.
-Christianity has been developed by the the greatest minds of the last 2,000 years and the Bible is a library of books — books that are complex, universally relevant, inspirational and interconnected to a degree you cannot possibly imagine.
+Christianity has been developed by the the greatest minds of the last 2,000+ years.
+The Bible is a library of books that is completely unique for having been compiled by means of a multi-generational collaboration by thousands of authors across several millennia.
+Its 73 books are complex, universally relevant, inspirational and interconnected to a degree you cannot possibly imagine.

 - The Correlates of War Project — the world’s largest database of war data